XCStrings Translator for Faster Xcode Localization

 How much does xcstrings translation cost?

-StringWise Pro costs $79.99/year (U.S. App Store) with a free 3-day trial.
+StringWise Pro costs $29.99/year or $9.99/month (U.S. App Store) with a free 3-day trial.
 Compare this to manual translation which typically costs $600-1,500 per release for a 200-string app translated to 10 languages.

 Is AI translation accurate enough for App Store apps?